disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

 38. You have now successfully deployed the Power BI reports that come with the CoE starter kit.

 ## Exercise 4: Perform a risk assessment of overshared resources

 ### Scenario

-We were going to perform a risk assessment to look for apps that have been over hared in your tenant.
-To accomplish this, you are going to use the Power BI report that you just published to look for apps that are over shared.
+We were going to perform a risk assessment to look for apps that have been shared with your tenant.
+To accomplish this, you are going to use the Power BI report that you just published to look for apps that are over-shared.

 ### Task 1: Locate Overshared Apps